freenas/freenas-docs/userguide/storage.rst

   backup restored to the new volume.

 * Hybrid pools are not supported.
 Added vdevs must match the existing encryption scheme.
-The :ref:`Volume Manager` automatically encrypts a new vdev being added to an existing encrypted pool.
+The :ref:`ZFS Pool Manager` automatically encrypts a new vdev being added to an existing encrypted pool.